walshbr/walshbr.github.io/pages/byte-sized-pedagogy.md

 # #ByteSizedPedagogy

 It’s important to maintain a balanced teaching diet!
-This free and open-to-the-public zoom series on digital pedagogy features paired lightning talks introducing teaching topics, interesting approaches to the classroom, pedagogical concepts, and more.
+Join us on the first Friday each month for a free and open-to-the-public zoom series organized by the Scholars' Lab and the Digital Humanities Center in the UVA Library.
+These sessions on digital pedagogy feature a mix of reading discussions and lightning talks introducing teaching topics, interesting approaches to the classroom, pedagogical concepts, and more.
 All in a bite-sized form that should still give you plenty to chew on.
-In the spirit of the #DHMakes Methodz talks, each session will be built around paired 5 minute presentations followed by facilitated discussion for the remainder of the time.
+In the spirit of the #DHMakes Methodz talks, we'll keep things snappy: 30 minutes, snacks encouraged.
 We will be gathering social media commentary using the #ByteSizedPedagogy hashtag.

+Organized by Brandon Walsh presently.
+Past collaborators included Winnie Pérez Martínez, Rachel Retica, and Seanna Viechweg.

+## Upcoming Sessions

+As of Spring 2026, we will convene on the 1st Friday of each month at 9:00 PST/12:00 ET for 30 minutes to discuss a single publicly available text.
+Registration [required](https://cal.lib.virginia.edu/calendar/events/byte-sized-pedagogy-summer-2026) to receive the zoom link.

 Interested in participating in the future, either to share work or to be a fly on the wall?
-Please fill out this [form](https://forms.gle/uh66msjsaKquYFzs7) to keep up with us.
-We'll be in touch soon!
+Please also fill out this [form](https://forms.gle/uh66msjsaKquYFzs7) to keep up with us.

-The presentations can cover a wide variety of topics: a tool that is new to you, a teaching tip, pedagogical concept, assignment, your syllabus for a DH course, etc. We're interested in showcasing anything you have found that moves you or your students in the classroom, that has worked well or failed utterly.
-And we are very interested in perspectives from folks in all different kinds of positions and institutional contexts - higher ed, K-12, administrators, cultural heritage workers, and more.
-After the session, each speaker will submit a short one-page (max) version of their five-minute presentation that we’ll collect into a crowdsourced, citable web publication of bite-sized DH pedagogical goodness.

-Rachel Retica, Seanna Viechweg, and Brandon Walsh

-## What makes a good bite? / Template for Talk Write-Ups

-We are excited to hear about anything that gives enough context to spark interest and conversation for participants while keeping to five minutes.
-After each talk we ask you to put together a one-page, standalone PDF of your presentation that can be cited by others in the future.
-The format might also help you plan your talk.
-Here's what we ask for, modeled on the [pedagogical anthology from the NEH Institute for Advanced Topics in DH on Textual Data and Digital Texts in the Undergraduate Classroom](https://dsl.lsu.edu/nehtextualdata/pedagogical-anthology/):

-* Title
-* Author
-* Suggested Citation - e.g.
-    * Walsh, Brandon.
-"ByteSizedPedagogy and You." *ByteSizedPedagogy Series.* February 13, 2025.
-DOI_Provided_By_Knowledge_Commons.
-* Audience - institutional level, timeframe, size.
-* Cost - what materials are necessary? is it free? freemium? licensed?
-* Fragility - how likely is someone to be able to use your work as a model ten years from now? does it rely on a tool that could disappear?
-* Description - what is it? why is it useful?
-The bulk of the one-page document.
-* Supplemental materials

-[Here](https://docs.google.com/document/d/15x4FRUcrVLIKPhW_vcwLXlD2ZOV55g9qquNsWVUvieg/edit?usp=sharing) is a template you can edit if you wish.
-We ask you to upload this one-page PDF and supplement materials [Knowledge Commons](https://hcommons.org/) to preserve your contribution and get a DOI to use for your citation.
-Under type of work, you will select "Other -> Text Document"
-.
-Send that citation back to us so that can archive it alongside the other bytes.
-This will ensure that things will persist if this site changes!

-## Upcoming Sessions

-{% comment %}
-{% endcomment %}
-More soon!
-Stay tuned.
+* June 5 at 9:00 PST/12:00 ET - “[Born Pedagogical DH: Learning While Teaching](https://dhdebates.gc.cuny.edu/read/what-we-teach-when-we-teach-dh/section/cf1ea393-3133-4f7e-a588-87d8c9e53ab8#ch01)” by Emily McGinn and Lauren Coats
+* July 3 at 9:00 PST/12:00 ET - “[(Hard and Soft) Skills to Pay the Bills: A Both/And Approach to Teaching DH to Undergraduates](https://dhdebates.gc.cuny.edu/read/what-we-teach-when-we-teach-dh/section/63ba36e6-9dcc-4bb5-abe0-3fc7139f4020#ch08)” by Jonathan D. Fitzgerald
+* August 7 at 9:00 PST/12:00 ET - “[DH Ghost Towns: What Happens When Makers Abandon Their Creations](https://dhdebates.gc.cuny.edu/read/what-we-teach-when-we-teach-dh/section/292f3d30-f046-4309-b2ed-543e1e8ae57f#ch16)” by Emily Gilliland Grover

 ## Past Sessions